moka-guys/mokabed/Bedmaker/Pan5350/Pan5350_Logfile.md

 ## adding the request form
 R208_BEDfile_request_form_april2026.csv was added into mokabed/LiveBedfiles/
 In the request form the newly added transcript for BARD1 is NM_000465.4.
 However, NM_000465.2 was used as this is the transcript used in small variant capture bed (i.d. data.bed).
 Both transcript have the same CCDS number CCDS2397.1

+## split 5UTR
+5UTR region for BARD1 was missed to split.
+It was split manually